 1. How Money Really Works

 In order to show how money really works, we can offer a simple example.
-We'll build a small financial system that shows how communities create and use money, and how things like banks and debt really work too.
+We'll build a small financial system that shows how communities create and use money, and how things like banks and debts really work too.

 We'll keep it very simple.
 We'll start with a very small community, a community of just 5 people, who have skills they want to trade among themselves - in what we could call a 'local economy'.
-We'll show how they can interact with each other through money and doing so will capture how we interact with each other in much larger societies, indeed the world as a whole, today.
+We'll show how they can interact with each other using money and doing so will capture how we interact with each other in much larger societies, indeed the world as a whole, today.